theheking/intro-to-r/content/2_datatypes.md

 > Hint: Other helpful commands to explain the function are `?` before the function e.g. `?round` and `args(round)`

-However, if you are not sure what function is appropriate you can search all the help pages by running the command below... or simply searching google.
+However, if you are not sure what function is appropriate, you can search all the help pages by running the `help.search` function.
+Of course you can also search using Google/an LLM but remember to specify that you are using R ("eg how to round a number to one decimal place in R")

 ```
 help.search("rounding of numbers")
 ```

-There are two arguments: 1) the number to be rounded and 2) the number of digits
+For the round function, there are two arguments: 1) the number to be rounded and 2) the number of digits

 ```
 round(genome_length_mb, 1)